Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 What is the applicable law (and prevailing practice) where a respondent fails to participate in an arbitration?
 Can the courts compel parties to arbitrate?
 Can they issue subpoenas to third parties?

-The QFC Arbitration Regulations expressly provide that the arbitral tribunal may proceed with the arbitration and render an award on the evidence before it if a respondent fails to communicate its statement of defence or fails to appear at a hearing, without showing sufficient cause for such failure (Article 31 of the QFC Arbitration Regulations).
+The QFC Arbitration Regulations expressly provide that the arbitral tribunal may proceed with the arbitration and render an award on the evidence before it if a respondent fails to communicate its statement of defence or appear at a hearing, without showing sufficient cause for such failure (Article 31 of the QFC Arbitration Regulations).

 In what instances can third parties be bound by an arbitration agreement or award?